kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-devops.md

 KubeSphere DevOps System is designed for CI/CD workflow in Kubernetes.
 It is based on [Jenkins](https://jenkins.io/) and provides one-stop DevOps console helping developers and maintainers build, test and publish their applications to Kubernetes in a straight-forward way.
 It also supports plugins management, Binary-to-Image (B2I), Source-to-Image (S2I), code dependency caching, code quality analysis and pipeline logging, etc.

-The DevOps system combines application development and automatic publishing on the same platform, also supports to connect with third-party private image registry (e.g. Harbor) and code repositories (e.g. GitLab/GitHub/SVN/BitBucket) to visually construct a complete CI/CD pipeline which is usually useful for disconnected environment.
+The DevOps system combines application development and automatic publishing on the same platform, also supports to connect with third-party private image registry (e.g. Harbor) and code repositories (e.g. GitLab/GitHub/SVN/BitBucket) to visually construct a complete CI/CD pipeline which is usually useful for air gapped.

 In KubeSphere v2.1, there are rich features within DevOps system: